panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

   });
 ```

-Let's look closer at the approach B) since it's used more often.
+Let's look closer at approach B) since it's used more often.

 When using `promise.then(successCallback).catch(errorCallback)` chain, if `promise` resolves successfully then only `successCallback` is called: